KittyGiraudel/site/_posts/2013-08-12-sass-functions.md

 Now if you add another `@import "component"` in `styles.scss`, since the whole content of `_component.scss` is wrapped in a conditional statement calling the function, its content won't be outputed a second time.
 Clever.

-<blockquote class="pull-quote--right">We cannot import a file in a conditional statement.</blockquote>
+> We cannot import a file in a conditional statement.

 You probably wonder what prevents us from doing something like this: